frankkopp/FrankyGo/README.md

     - Better Evaluation and testing

 - DONE:
+    - Package structure changed to allow usage of position, movegen and types externally
     - Pawn Structure Eval and Cache
     - Aspiration Search
     - Static evaluation values are stored in the TT separately from dynamic values